-Frangipane (aside from being the flowering tree Plumeria that I spent much of my childhood trying to grow from cuttings), is a French almond pastry cream traditionally made with butter, sugar, eggs and ground almonds.
+In the culinary world (as opposed to botanically) frangipane is a French almond pastry cream traditionally made with butter, sugar, eggs and ground almonds.
 Its history can be traced to 16th century Italian nobleman, Marquis Muzio Frangipani, who whilst living in Paris invented bitter-almond scented gloves – a popular accessory at the time.
 It is said that patissiers, eager to capitalise on the popularity of said gloves, tried to capture the scent in desserts: thus creating the almond flavoured pastry cream.

 Making pastry at home rewards a little patience and tenderness with a beautiful, buttery tart shell - and I usually have what's needed to assemble it at a moment's notice.
 Of course you can opt to buy this ready-made, but I can honestly say that since I learned to make it myself, I haven't.
 With a little planning; such as making the pastry (and perhaps lining the tin or even baking the shell), the night before you assemble the tart, and making the frangipane in advance (it will happily hold in the fridge for several hours); this is the perfect dessert to serve dinner guests.
 And you can easily make double the pastry and freeze half for another day.

 This is a really lovely, very classic tart that is perfect with late-summer apricots but it works equally well with figs, plums, roasted quinces or rhubarb, and poached pears when apricots are out of season.